Generating numbers of rings graded by amenable and supramenable groups: Notation and preliminary results

-Observe that a finite subset of a group is amenable with respect to the group if and only if it is nonempty.
-Notice further that a group is amenable if and only if it is amenable with respect to itself.
-We also invite the reader to verify using Definition 2.15 that a subset $X$ is amenable with respect to a group $G$ if and only if $X$ is amenable with respect to the subgroup of $G$ that is generated by $X$.
-(This is, though, most easily shown by applying Theorem 2.21 below instead of the definition.)
+In this subsection, we investigate amenable subsets of groups, beginning with a few elementary observations.
+Notice first that a finite subset of a group is amenable with respect to the group if and only if it is nonempty.
+We also invite the reader to verify using Definition~1.2 that a subset $X$ is amenable with respect to a group $G$ if and only if $X$ is amenable with respect to the subgroup of $G$ that is generated by $X$.
+(This is, though, most easily shown by applying Theorem~2.19 below instead of the definition.)
 As a consequence, every amenable subgroup of a group $G$ is necessarily amenable with respect to $G$.